 First of all, let me say that I don’t think that networking is necessarily bad.
 In fact, this is important for building and nourishing good and relevant career opportunities.
 Ideally, such opportunities should be mutually beneficial.

 But the thing is, I’m a writer.
 What I’m good at is writing.
 What I enjoy doing, even though it’s sometimes boring, is writing.
-But networking is a whole different species.
+Networking, however, is a whole different species.

-When I was networking with the right people (a.k.a. the editors of well-paying publications) who could provide me with good opportunities to write articles that would make me good money, I, to be brutally honest here, just felt like I was… people-pleasing.
+When I was networking with the right people (a.k.a. the editors of well-paying publications), who could provide me with good well-paying opportunities to write articles, I, to be brutally honest here, just felt like I was… people-pleasing.

-Every atom of my body said no to those attitudes.
+Every atom of my body said ‘no’ to those attitudes.
 That wasn’t me.
-I’m not in the habit of flattering others, especially if it’s to gain something from it.
+I don’t have the habit of flattering others, especially if it’s to get something out of it.

-Maybe people with different personalities than mine don’t feel bad about that kind of attitude.
+Maybe people with different personalities than mine don’t feel all awkward about such attitudes and situations.
 But for me, it’s totally against my nature.
 I just felt like I was being fake.

-By neglecting networking, I had fewer job opportunities, which made it harder to make a living as a freelance writer.
+But it turns out that, by neglecting networking, I had fewer freelance job opportunities, which made it harder to make a living as a freelance writer.

 Networking is also an aspect of blogging.
 I must address it here, to be fair.
-However, I’ve never, since I started my first blog in 2016, felt like I was begging for a job opportunity on any of my blogs.
+However, I’ve never, since I started my first blog years ago, felt like I was begging for a job opportunity on any of my blogs.

 If you are particularly into networking, freelance writing might be perfect for you.

 Now if that’s not your thing, this can be a huge problem, as it was for me.
-Maybe especially if you’re an introvert.
+Especially if you’re an introvert like me, it may be just straight-up… awful.
 I mean, you might have started freelancing just to work in a more comfortable environment, without having to interact with coworkers.
 And, above all, to avoid small talk.

 If that’s your case, networking may be the elephant in the room for you trying to make a living as a freelance writer.